 This type of training produces what’s known as: Myofibrillar hypertrophy this is King in the construction phase of exciting new muscle growth.

 Dynamic weight training for men is about first: increasing strength and muscle-bulk as a natural bodybuilder.

 So, which is More Important Transient or Myofibrillar Hypertrophy?

-Actually, they both are: Dynamic weight training for men is going back to the older school of traditional natural bodybuilding.
+Actually, they both are: this article is going to take us back to the older school of traditional natural bodybuilding.

 The model or template for weight training for men becomes dynamic once the two are used in an identified training system, science proves it takes both models to produce head turning results.

 A heavy strength training routine commonly releases extra hormonal testosterone producing a powerful (sense of confidence in both mental and physical strength), this sense-can derail some natural lifters.